meshuggahtas/TASSS/Platform/VBoy.md

 **Title screen: Press A or Start on frame 266, then Start on 373.
 **Time to automatic pause: 15 minutes.

-*Panic Bomber / Tobidase!
-Panibomb
+*Panic Bomber / Tobidase# Panibomb
 **Important note: Press A or Start on frame 117.
 **Virtual Boy Logo: Press A or Start on frame 137.
 **Automatic pause: Press Right + A or Start on frame 158.